The Tech Inside a Domino's Franchise: Why It's More Than Just Pizza

 Sarah Johnson, Business Owner ⭐⭐⭐

-The information about Domino's Franchise is correct but I think they could add more practical examples for business owners like us.
+The information about the Domino's Franchise is solid, but I was hoping for more practical, real-world examples for a business owner like me.

 Mike Chen, IT Consultant ⭐⭐⭐⭐